Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Intraoperative hemorrhage.
+The correct answer is 9 of 10 regained full function.

 🔍 Key Findings